pubnub/pubnub-mcp-server/resources/sdk_docs/unity_presence.md

-# Presence API for Unity SDK
+# Presence API for Unity SDK (Summary)

-Presence tracks who is online/offline and stores custom state:
+Presence tracks who is online/offline and stores custom state.
+It provides:
 - Join/leave events per channel
-- Occupancy (subscribed user count)
+- Occupancy counts
-- Channels a UUID is subscribed to
+- Channels a UUID/device is subscribed to
 - Presence state per user

+Enable Presence for your key in the Admin Portal.
+See Presence overview and Presence Events for details.

-Presence event modes (configured in Admin Portal):
+##### Presence event modes
 - Announce Mode
 - Interval Mode
-Mode depends on occupancy.
-See Presence Events documentation for behavior.

-Requires Presence add-on enabled for your key.
+Mode depends on occupancy and is configured in the Admin Portal.

+---

 ## Here now

-Returns current channel state: list of UUIDs and occupancy.
+Requires Presence.
+Returns current channel state: list of UUIDs subscribed and total occupancy.

+##### Cache
 3-second response cache.

 ### Method(s)